ASIYAH FERNANDEZ

 My previous studies and clinical experience in acute mental health and primary care have revealed the challenging societal milieu that has led to a drastic increase in mental health diagnoses among our youngest British Muslims.

-For many, self-harm has become their new coping mechanism, and suicidal attempts their new best escape.
-With long-standing taboos against mental health, our Muslim community has left them with little to nothing to offer in return.
+For those with acute mental health difficulties, self-harm has become their new coping mechanism, and suicidal attempts an escape from their painful reality.
+With long-standing taboos against mental health, our Muslim community is in need of culturally and religiously informed mental health practitioners.

 Scroll to Top